n-plsm/n-plsm/README.md

-i make stuff (sometimes)
+Hi i make stuff, sometimes

+Main languages are batch and python

+Coding since 2018

-my purpose here is to push batch scripting to its limits
+I mostly focus on Batch and try to push this language to its limits

+Specs :

+CPU : intel core i5 12th gen

+GPU : nvidia rtx 4050 laptop